 Juan David Tena

-His impactful work has found international acclaim, gracing the pages of esteemed media outlets, including the Nobel Prize, United Nations News, UNESCO, El Mundo Spain, Al Jazeera, the New York Times, the Washington Post, and France24.
-Furthermore, Tena's photographic narratives have adorned the front pages of notable Colombian publications such as El Espectador, El Tiempo, and Semana Magazine.
+His photography and documentary work have received international visibility through platforms and media outlets including the Nobel Prize, United Nations News, UNESCO, El Mundo Spain, Al Jazeera, The New York Times, The Washington Post, and France 24.
+In Colombia, his images have appeared in major national publications such as El Espectador, El Tiempo, and Semana Magazine, contributing to some of the country’s most important visual records of recent history.

 Awards